Skip to main content

 16 mentions Positive Neutral Negative

 The humor in "Arvale" is a standout feature, characterized by a self-aware, quirky narrative and hilarious dialogue that adds a fresh twist to the traditional JRPG format.
-Players appreciate the game's ability to blend conventional RPG elements with unconventional comedic moments, making it both entertaining and engaging, though the humor may not resonate with everyone.
-Overall, it is described as a significant redeeming factor that enhances the overall enjoyment of the game.
+While the humor may not resonate with everyone, those who appreciate it find the game to be consistently funny and engaging, with memorable moments that enhance the overall experience.
+The narrator's witty commentary and absurd scenarios, like conversing with inanimate objects, contribute to the game's charm and enjoyment.

 • “Once this is sorted out, Arvale becomes quite an enjoyable game of high adventure spiced with cool humor.”